walletstarter/vpnworldwallet/README.md

-# WalletStarter
+# VpnWorldWallet

-**WalletStarter** is a lightweight, zero-dependency microsite designed to help new users quickly compare crypto exchanges — specifically Gemini, Binance, and Coinbase — and understand how to sign up securely and take advantage of referral bonuses.
+**VpnWorldWallet** is a lightweight, zero-dependency microsite designed to help new users quickly compare crypto exchanges — specifically Gemini, Binance, and Coinbase — and understand how to sign up securely and take advantage of referral bonuses.

 The site is fully static and deployed via GitHub Pages.
 It is optimized for:
 - Semantic SEO